Karmandeep108Kaur/Notefy_Chemistry/README.md

 2. Water hardness is usually expressed in milligrams per litre (mg/L) or in ppm (parts per million).
 3. Degree of Hardness = (The weight of hardness causing salts × 100 (Molecular weight of CaCO3)) / Molecular weight of hardness causing salts.

-## Calcium Carbonate is considered as a standard for calculating hardness
+## Why Calcium Carbonate is considered as a standard for calculating hardness ?

 1. Its molecular weight (100) and equivalent weight (50) is a whole number, so the calculations in water analysis can be simplified.
 2. It is the most insoluble salt that can be precipitated in water treatment.